mistweaverco/bananas/TOS.md

 ### 2. License

-See [LICENSE.md](LICENSE.md) for the license under which the App is provided.
+See [LICENSE](LICENSE) for the license under which the App is provided.

 ### 4. User Conduct